-- C. The Company estimated the remuneration to employees was NT\$42,569 thousand and NT\$29,852 thousand, respectively for the three-month ended March 31, 2024 and 2023 and the remuneration to directors NT\$10,642 thousand and the remuneration to directors NT\$7,463 thousand.
+C. The Company estimated the remuneration to employees was NT\$249,429 thousand and NT\$138,653 thousand, respectively, in 2024 and 2023, and the remuneration to directors NT\$62,357 thousand and NT\$34,663 thousand.
 Said values were stated into salary expenses.
-The values were estimated based on the earnings gained until the current period (this year). - D. The remuneration to employees and directors 2023 resolved to be allocated at the Board of Directors meeting on March 7 2024 were NT\$138,653 thousand and NT\$34,663 thousand, respectively, identical with that recognized in the financial statement 2023, and the remuneration to employees will be paid in cash.
-The remuneration will be paid after the report is resolved at the general shareholders' meeting 2024. - E. The remuneration to employees and directors 2022 resolved to be allocated at the shareholders'meeting on June 15, 2023 by the Board of Directors were NT\$127,800 thousand and NT\$31,950 thousand, respectively, identical with that recognized in the financial statement 2022, and the remuneration to employees will be paid in cash.
-The remuneration was paid after the general shareholders' meeting 2023. - F. The information about remuneration to employees and remuneration to directors approved by the Board of Directors and resolved by a shareholders' meeting may be viewed at the "MOPS".
+The values were estimated based on the earnings gained until the current period (this year).

+- D. The remuneration to employees and directors 2023 resolved to be allocated at the shareholders' meeting on June 13, 2024 by the Board of Directors meeting were NT\$138,653 thousand and NT\$34,663 thousand, respectively, identical with that recognized in the financial statement 2023, and the remuneration to employees will be paid in cash.
+The remuneration will be paid after the amended Articles of Incorporation is resolved at the general shareholders' meeting 2024. - E. The remuneration to employees and directors 2022 resolved to be allocated at the shareholders' meeting on June 15, 2023 by the Board of Directors meeting were NT\$127,800 thousand and NT\$31,950 thousand, respectively, identical with that recognized in the financial statement 2022, and the remuneration to employees will be paid in cash.
+The remuneration will be paid after the amended Articles of Incorporation is resolved at the general shareholders' meeting 2023. - F. The information about remuneration to employees and remuneration to directors approved by the Board of Directors and resolved by a shareholders' meeting may be viewed at the "MOPS".